Advantages and Disadvantages of Biogas

 3. Biogas Generation Produces Organic Fertilizer

 The by-product of the biogas generation process is enriched organic (digestate), which is a perfect supplement to, or substitute for, chemical fertilizers.
-Furthermore, this digestate mitigates erosion.
+The fertilizer discharge from the digester can accelerate plant growth and resilience to diseases, whereas commercial fertilizers contain chemicals that have toxic effects and can cause food poisoning, among other things.

 4. It’s A Simple and Low-Cost Technology That Encourages A Circular Economy